-There are three possible statuses for products in the Catalog: Not Listed, Listed and Canceled.
-The Canceled status appears for products that were removed from Amazon.
-By default, they are not visible in the catalog unless the Show only active checkbox is disabled.
+There are three possible statuses for products in the Catalogue: Not Listed, Listed and Cancelled.
+The Cancelled status appears for products that were removed from Amazon.
+By default, they are not visible in the catalogue unless the Show only active checkbox is disabled.

-There is also an option that allows you to switch the appearance of the catalog to Show variations separately.
+There is also an option that allows you to switch the appearance of the catalogue to Show variations separately.
 If checked off, all products without variations are displayed, and each product variation is shown as a separate product line.
-In this function is not enabled, products without variations are displayed as usual and product families are displayed as a single product line.
+If this function is not enabled, products without variations are displayed as usual and product families are displayed as a single product line.

 There are three linking options:

-Consider a catalog which contains 3 products: A, B, C. Product C has been modified in the sale channel.
-Next time a Catalog Download is triggered, the products: A, B, D will be visible with the following statuses:
+Consider a catalogue which contains 3 products: A, B, C. Product C has been modified in the sale channel.
+Next time a Catalogue Download is triggered, the products: A, B, D will be visible with the following statuses:

-Products A and B (the unchanged products) will remain in the catalog with a Listed status.
-Product D will now appear in the catalog with a Listed status, but product C’s status will change to Canceled.
+Products A and B (the unchanged products) will remain in the catalogue with a Listed status.
+Product D will now appear in the catalogue with a Listed status, but product C’s status will change to Cancelled.

 Product mapping must be completed in order for sales to be successfully downloaded from your sales channels to DEAR.
 When sales are loaded from a sale channel and a sale contains a product that is not mapped to any product in DEAR, then this sale will be not be downloaded.

-The user will be notified if a sale is skipped through internal messages such as: notifications, recordings in operation log, or text message on the screen (depending on the situation).
+The user will be notified if a sale is skipped through internal messages such as notifications, recordings in the operation log, or a text message on the screen (depending on the situation).